zalando/zalando-howto-open-source/producttemplate.md

 - What similar tools are already developed and open-source?
 - What are their relative strengths/weaknesses?
 - How is this offering different?

+Provide some evidence, such as online research results you conducted prior to developing the project, or survey feedback generated about your idea.
+Show that your work is unique and does not imitate an existing, actively maintained project.
+(Remaking someone else’s deprecated project is acceptable, as you are demonstrating that your project fulfills a once-served need.)
+Usually a one-paragraph summary/list of 3-4 bullet points defining your project’s innovative features and distinct advantages is sufficient.

 #### 5. KPI ANALYSIS AND SUCCESS INDICATORS
 How will you be define and measure success in terms of gaining and keeping users?